Prathamesh Maulingkar

-Prathamesh Maulingkar (born 4 April 1991 in Tivim) is an Indian model and a former footballer.
+Prathamesh Maulingkar (born 4 April 1991) is an Indian model and former footballer.
 He won the title of Mister Supranational in 2018.
 He had played as a centre back for Dempo in the I-League.
 Maulingkar is the first footballer in Asia to be featured on the cover of Men's Health magazine.
-He also works as a fitness trainer and owns a gym in the state of Goa.
+He also works as a fitness trainer and owns a gym in Goa.

-Career
+Football

 Youth career

 Maulingkar hails from Tivim, a village near the Northern Goan town of Mapusa, Prathamesh had ambitions of being a cricketer.
 He showed the qualities of a footballer only in the teen years and made it to the Dempo U-16 team.
 He represented the state of Goa in the U-19 junior nationals.
 Playing against boys of same age group from other states, he realized that he has the potential to play along with the best in the country.
 Since then, he had focused only on his career in football.
 During this time he remained in Dempo youth team, represented them at U-19 level.
 He was also called up for India U-19 camp.